TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 > [!IMPORTANT]
 > The *generic* firmware file that you download from *firmware.esphome.io* is *targeting a specific microcontroller type* and does not work with other types.
 The link above points to the firmware for *ESP32 S2* microcontrollers.
 If you need the download link for other microcontroller types, expand *Downloading Generic Firmware File* below.
 >
 In either way, you get a *firmware file* that **Adafruit ESP Tool** can upload to your microcontroller.
+Here are the step-by-step instructions for both approaches:

 <details><summary>Downloading Generic Firmware File</summary><br/>